zagui440s/personalCP/8FullStackApp/day3/manging-tokens.md

 1. `ALLOWED_HOSTS`: It specifies which hostnames are allowed to access the Django site.
 In this case, we allow requests from the domain "https://tango-dep.com".

-2. `CORS_ALLOW_ALL_ORIGINS`: This allows all origins (front-end domains) to make requests to the Django API.
+2. `CORS_ALLOWED_ORIGINS`: This allows domain "https://tango-dep.com" (front-end domain) to make requests to the Django API.
 CORS (Cross-Origin Resource Sharing) is needed when the front-end and backend are on different domains.

 3. `CORS_ALLOW_CREDENTIALS`: This enables sending and receiving cookies across different domains, essential for token-based authentication.